rubocode/bookstore/introduction/index.md

 This Software System Definiton (SSD) is meant to illustrate a slightly novel approach to defining a System of Software (SOS).

-> It will define an essential aspects of an SOS for a Mom & Pop bookstore.
+> It will define the essential aspects of an SOS for a Mom & Pop bookstore.
 > The whole thing is an excercise to capture and crystallize the novel approach.

 I was first introduced to Software Requirements Specifications (SRS) after